 What do bed bug eggs look like?

-Bed bug eggs are small (around 0.1 inches, 2.5mm) long and appear white or semi-transparent.
-They can be laid on almost any surface and hatch within about a week.
+On average female adult bed bugs will lay 1-5 eggs per day.
+They can be laid on almost any surface but are typically found in cracks or rough surfaces, especially around your mattress seams.
+They hatch within about a week.
 Over her lifetime, a female bed bug can lay up to 500 eggs.
 This and the fact that bed bugs are good at hiding allows bed bug populations to spread and grow quickly.

 You can quickly stop the eggs from hatching with a non-harmful heat treatment.
 Learn more.

 IDENTIFYING BED BUG

 After treatment dead bed bugs will appear shriveled and curled up, with their legs and sometimes their heads curled into the middle of their body.
 In heat treatment they will often cluster together into a pile, as seen in this picture taken in the aftermath of heat treatment using a ZappBug Room.
 If you’re treating with pesticides or other products the bed bugs can shed their skin in an attempt to prevent death.

 HEAT TREATING BED BUGS